kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 [Github code](https://github.com/kylekrieg/N1MM-Node-Red-Dashboard)

 I would highly suggest you clone the dashboard from the github page and run this on a separate dedicated Pi.
 Learn how to clone a respository from the [Node Red Projects](https://youtu.be/Bto2rz7bY3g?t=625) video.
-You do not need a username or password for github to clone.
+A few items to note.
+Use https for your clone transport, **DO NOT USE SSH** if you haven't set up github SSH keys.
+If you use the https method, you do not need a username or password for github to clone.
 Leave those fields blank if asked.

 ## Loading Node Dependencies